MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ---
 author: Mamaylya
-description: Learn how to use the Main menu to find and open a file or make a call in the Dynamics 365 Guides HoloLens app ms.author: mamaylya ms.date: 11/08/2021 ms.topic: article
+description: Learn how to use the Main menu to start an activity (open a guide, start a call, change a setting, or sign out) in the Dynamics 365 Guides HoloLens app ms.author: mamaylya ms.date: 11/08/2021 ms.topic: article
-title: Use the Main menu in the Dynamics 365 Guides HoloLens app to open a guide or start a call ms.reviewer: v-bholmes
+title: Use the Main menu in the Dynamics 365 Guides HoloLens app to start an activity ms.reviewer: v-bholmes
 ---

-# Use the Main menu in Dynamics 365 Guides to open a guide or start a call
+# Use the Main menu in Dynamics 365 Guides to start an activity

 Version 7.0 of Dynamics 365 Guides introduces a new Main menu for the HoloLens app that makes it very quick and easy to open a guide or start a call with a remote collaborator.
 After signing in to the app, just look at the palm of your hand to open the Main menu and choose an activity using direct touch.